rbnhd/pipeline-webapp-x/README.md

 2. **Google Cloud Logging**: Cloud Logging allows you to store, search, analyze, monitor, and alert on log data and events from Google Cloud and Amazon Web Services.

-To balance between cost and monitoring& logging, the following metrics are enabled.
+    To balance between cost and monitoring & logging, the following metrics are enabled.
     - for **Cloud Monitoring**: `SYSTEM` metric and `POD` mertric has been enabled
       - Can be viewed at your GCP console [Monitoring Dashboard](https://console.cloud.google.com/monitoring)

-- for **Cloud LOgging**: `SYSTEM` metric and `WORKLOAD` metric has been enabled
+    - for **Cloud Logging**: `SYSTEM` metric and `WORKLOAD` metric has been enabled
       - Can be viewed at your GCP console [Log Explorer](https://console.cloud.google.com/logs/)

     See more about the metrics at [Configure logging and monitoring for GKE](https://cloud.google.com/kubernetes-engine/docs/how-to/config-logging-monitoring)

+3. **Tracing**: Open source tools like **[OpenTelemetry](https://opentelemetry.io/)** can also be explored if needed.
+In production environments, Ideally, we will also use OpenTelemetry tracking package, to send traces to [Google Cloud Trace](https://cloud.google.com/trace) for inspection and analysis; and create analysis report on Cloud Trace to analyse user requuest.
+See more here.
+[Easy Telemetry Instrumentation on GKE with the OpenTelemetry Operator](https://cloud.google.com/blog/topics/developers-practitioners/easy-telemetry-instrumentation-gke-opentelemetry-operator/)